-PORT ST. LUCIE, Fla., May 14, 2019 /PRNewswire/ -- Communities Connected for Kids, Inc. ("CCK"), today announced that a recent event may have impacted the security of personal information relating to certain residents of Florida.
-While CCK is still in the process of identifying impacted individuals and preparing direct written notification letters regarding the incident to them as soon as possible, they are now providing information to the media about the event and steps individuals may take to better protect against the possibility of identity theft and fraud, should they feel it is necessary to do so.
+PORT ST. LUCIE, Fla., Sept.
+6, 2019 /PRNewswire/ -- Communities Connected for Kids, Inc. ("CCK"), announced that a recent event may have impacted the security of personal information relating to certain residents of Georgia.
+While CCK already mailed direct written notification letters regarding the incident to impacted Georgia residents on September 3, 2019, they are also providing information to media outlets serving Georgia about the event and steps individuals may take to better protect against the possibility of identity theft and fraud, should they feel it is necessary to do so.

 What Happened?
 On March 15, 2019, CCK was advised by its third-party vendor about suspicious activity relating to databases storing CCK information.
 CCK immediately began investigating the nature and scope of the incident with assistance from an outside computer forensics expert.
-On April 10, 2019, the investigation determined that between August of 2018 and March of 2019 an unauthorized actor was able to gain access to information stored in internal databases that contain sensitive information relating to client children who receive services through CCK and their parents, as well as CCK staff members.
+On April 10, 2019, the investigation determined that between August of 2018 and March of 2019, an unauthorized actor was able to gain access to information stored in internal databases that contain sensitive information relating to client children who receive services through CCK and their parents.

 What Information Was Involved?
-CCK determined that the type of information potentially impacted may vary significantly by individual and that the following types of information may be impacted: name, contact information, Social Security number, financial information, date of birth, family information, medical record number, Medicaid number, prescription information, medical and/or clinical information including diagnosis and treatment history, and health insurance information.
+CCK determined that the type of information potentially impacted may vary by individual and that the following types of information may be impacted: name, contact information (including email address, mailing address, and phone number), Social Security number, Driver's license number, financial information, date of birth, Medicaid number, and notes relating to comprehensive behavioral health assessments (including medical diagnosis and treatment information, and family history information), and health insurance information.

-At this time, CCK has already notified the US Department of Health and Human Services (HHS), the Florida Department of Children & Families (DCF), the Florida Attorney General, and prominent news media outlets throughout the state of Florida.
-CCK may continue to notify other appropriate authorities as it learns more.
+CCK also notified the US Department of Health and Human Services (HHS), the Florida Department of Children & Families (DCF), and certain state data privacy regulators.

 What Potentially Affected Individuals Can Do.
 Individuals who believe they may be impacted by this incident can call the dedicated confidential assistance line detailed below or find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Prevent Fraud and Identity Theft.